 You’ve got flights and accommodations.
 Directions to get to your accommodations and instructions for what to do WHEN you get there.
 You’ve booked tours with ticket information and directions on where to meet your guide.
 Lawsy!
 All the details involved in traveling!

 No matter where you go, or how long your trip is, you have confirmation numbers, flight numbers, and membership account numbers.
-Plus there’s check-ins, boarding, and connecting flights info.
+Plus there’s check-ins, boarding, and connecting flight info.

-Listen, I’m not JUST an organized person – I aspire to be that way.
+Listen, I’m not JUST an organized person - I aspire to be that way.
 For instance, the day before I leave for a trip, I gather all my flight information together and try to make it easily accessible on my mobile device.
-Then I double check it the night before the trip.
+Then I double-check that it's still there the night before the trip.

 So, when I’m at the airport kiosk getting my boarding pass (why print at home people? why?) or printing the tags for my (yes) checked bags - I should be able to whip that info out.